ANIMALS

 Size: 0.5" across at max.

-Description: conical, white, usually atatched to rocks and mussels.
+Description: conical, white crustacean; usually fastened to rocks and mussels.
 Found in large numbers in bays and estuaries.
 When the colony gets to crowded, elongated individuals up to 1" high may form.
 Did you know barnacles are actually crustaceans with modified legs?
 Barnacles molt every once and a while, but their hard shell keeps on growing.
 They feed with their modified legs, called cirri.

 Habitat: Rock shores, mussel beds; high intertidal zone to subtidal waters.